Neonatal care in hospital

 To begin with, your baby may be too small or too sick to feed themselves.
 You may be asked to express some of your breast milk, which can be given to your baby through a tube.
-A fine tube is passed through their nose or mouth into their stomach.
+A fine tube is passed through his or her nose or mouth into the stomach.
 This won't hurt them.

 Find out about expressing your breast milk.

 Babies who are very small are nursed in incubators rather than cots, to keep them warm.
 You can still have a lot of contact with your baby.
 Some incubators have open tops, but if your baby's incubator doesn't you can put your hands through the holes in the side of the incubator to stroke and touch your baby.
 When your baby is stable, the nurses will be able to help you take your baby out of the incubator and show you how to have skin-to-skin contact.
 You should carefully wash and thoroughly dry your hands before touching your baby.
 You can talk to your baby as well – this can help both of you.